Mental Notes (Split Enz album)

 Mental Notes is the debut album by New Zealand band Split Enz.
 The album cover was painted by band member Phil Judd.
-Original vinyl copies featured Judd saying "Make a mental note" in the runout groove of the record's second side, causing the phrase to be looped ad infinitum on manual turntables until the stylus is removed.
+Original vinyl copies featured Judd saying "Make a mental note" in the runout groove of the record's second side (after the final track "Mental Notes"), causing the phrase to be looped perpetually on manual turntables until the stylus is removed.